mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Fortunately, I worked out an agreement between the buyer and the team that before closing, anyone could flag private, personal emails, and I'd purge them before closing.

-There were also other sensitive emails, like conversations with my lawyer about the acquistion itself.
-I didn't want the buyer to see our private discussions even after the sale was complete, so the purchase agreement to excluded those emails from the sale.
+There were also other sensitive emails, like conversations with my lawyer about the acquisition itself.
+I didn't want the buyer to see our private discussions even after the sale was complete, so the purchase agreement excluded those emails from the sale.

 In the future, I'd make two changes in how I approach emails in my business: